Bacon939/Green-Equality-Arsenault/README.md

 Constraint Map.jpg is the overlay of the community districts not that are Unideal layed on top of the Optimal areas of Calgary for tree planting.
 Calgary_Equity_Index_Overlay_Statistics_20241125.csv is a csv file that I used to compared meadian income distribution to tree densities in Calgary.
 Green Equality.ppkx is the packed ArcGIS pro map containing all feature layers.
-The creative liscense on this repository is
+The creative liscense on this repository is a Creative Commons CC0 Public Domain Dedication which waives copyright interest in a work you've created and dedicates it to the world-wide public domain.